 Studio cycling bikes are kind of like the Fast & Furious movies—there’s way too many and they’re all basically the same thing with small tweaks, but we’re still going to see the next one because they’re always fun.
 Every so often, though, one comes along and you find yourself thinking, “Huh, that wasn’t too bad.
 I’d watch it again.”

 Our Bowflex C6 review will show you why this bike is exactly like one of those movies.
-It’s not the best, but it delivers on all the elements you’d want in a quality exercise bike.
+It’s not the best, but it delivers on all the elements you’d want in a one of the best exercise bikes.
 Not only that, but it’s compatible with various training apps, including JRNY, Zwift, and Peloton.
 That’s a lot of versatility for just one piece of equipment.

 Hands-on Testing From Industry Pros